 - ¼ tsp each of channa dal and urad dal

 - Dry roast sesame seeds on a medium flame till you get a nice aroma.
 Set aside to cool.
 If using dal, fry them until golden and cool.

 - Heat a wide pan with oil, fry green chillis for 2 to 3 mins. set aside

 - In the same pan, add ridge gourd and fry till they are almost cooked. you can fry on high for the first 3 mins and reduce the flame. set aside to cool

 - Add a teaspoon of oil to the same pan and add tomatoes, salt and turmeric, fry till the tomatoes turn mushy and then dry. do not cover and cook, the taste differs.

 - Powder the roasted sesame seeds to fine.

-- Add Ground chutney to the tempered pan and mix the seasoning
+- Add ridge gourd chutney to the tempered pan and mix the seasoning.

 If you are looking for more andhra pachadi or chutney recipes, check out my dondakaya pachadi, vankaya tomato pachadi, green tomato chutney, mixed vegetable chutney, mullangi pachadi